Back to Academy

 Capital Gains Planning

-• Time gains for lower income years
+• Timing: Realize gains in lower income years

-• Use capital losses to offset gains
+• Loss harvesting: Use capital losses to offset gains

-• Principal residence exemption planning
+• Principal residence: Maximize exemption with proper planning

 Maximize Tax Credits